Trifle

 Boomer” — America’s “Baby Boomers” (born 1946-1964) have been living longer than most people in the country, which means we’ve seen more politics.
 It’s been bad before, of course, but never this bad in our lifetimes.
 (Lyrics)

-Like, Ya Know?” — New York City is densely populated, so we easily hear other people’s conversations when walking around.
-My wife and I play a game while walking in front of a chatty group: “count the likes.”
-A good score would be 4 likes in a single sentence.
+Like, Ya Know?” — Listening to other people’s conversations or watching talk shows, you hear a lot of “likes” these days.
+It seems like an unconscious habit for many.
+My wife and I play a game: “count the likes.”
+A good score, but hardly rare, would be 4 likes in a single sentence.
 (Lyrics)

 Always Notice the Price” — Smoking weed, drinking, and using other stuff can be fun when we’re young, but the goal should be to stop as soon as possible.
 Because there’s a price.
 (Lyrics)